Alienaudo/File2Fly/README.md

 ## File2Fly is a simple online video and image converter.
 It aims to be of simple use, eficiente and most important private and secure.

+Made by Ari Vargas Leal Filho and Tiago Schneider Veneza